Krishna-Mali1/wazuh-siem-homelab/README.md

 ### Why I Chose This

-PowerShell's -EncodedCommand flag is a legitimate feature that can be abused to hide malicious scripts from basic detection.
-I chose this as a learning exercise to understand how custom Wazuh rules work and how to detect suspicious patterns in Windows event logs.
+PowerShell's -EncodedCommand flag is a feature that attackers abuse to hide malicious scripts/code inside a Base64 string, effectively evading the basic signature-based detection mechanisms.

 ### Step 1 - Enabling Script Block Logging on Windows